 Hyperthermia is the process of increasing your body temperature to a higher level than normal.
 Typically, a high body temperature is characterized by a fever.
 It can be associated with heatstroke too.
-However, hyperthermia is also a treatment that uses heat to kill cancer cells.
-There are other medical purposes.
+However, hyperthermia is also a treatment that uses heat to kill cancer cells as well as for other medical purposes.
 When hyperthermia is used to treat cancer it is also called thermal therapy, thermal ablation, or thermotherapy.

 How Does Hyperthermia Work?

 Your doctor will use hyperthermia treatment to target certain cancers.
 This treatment increases the body temperature and changes your cell structures.